 To-do lists won’t make you productive

 To-do lists are tools to organize your thoughts so that you can start getting things done.
 I often found myself spending a stupendous amount of time fiddling with to-do lists and its many features, reading app reviews and best practices, organizing my lists with tags and breaking them down into days, weeks and months and setting up reminders and all those crazy stuff.
-Not so surprisingly I was not spending a lot of time actually getting stuff done.
+Not so surprisingly I was not spending a lot of time getting stuff done.
 To me, the tool became more important than the intention.
 So after identifying this fault in my process I weened myself off all these apps and settled for only one to-do list app to get things done.

 It was important that I use apps that have the least amount of junk features and visual distractions.
 Features that are important to me is limited to: